 He was still shaking his head when I wrapped him and his brother in their snowsuits and drove to the Children’s Emergency Room.

 The doctors there determined the foam wasn’t going to cause him much harm, but they admitted him to the hospital for a day of observation.
 Maybe they just felt sorry for me and thought I could use a break.
 Pregnant mom shows up with two toddlers in her arms, one with severe autism who has a penchant for eating plastic.
 You throw her a freaking bone, right?
-I didn’t have the heart to mention I had a 6 year old daughter waiting to be picked up from school or perhaps wandering the streets of our neighborhood by that time.
+I didn’t have the heart to mention I had a six-year-old daughter waiting to be picked up from school or perhaps wandering the streets of our neighborhood by that time.
 Sometimes people can only take so much.

 While Dominic was in the hospital, I asked nicely for a psychiatric consultation.
 Well, I kicked my feet and pounded my fists on the ground and threw a major temper tantrum, but then, after people began to stare, I decided to use my words.
-The resident said that the Child Psychiatrist probably wouldn’t be willing to come.
+The resident said that the child psychiatrist probably wouldn’t be willing to come.

 Luckily, the resident was wrong.

-Since Dominic was diagnosed at age 2, we had seen therapists at school and community mental health.
+Since Dominic was diagnosed at age two, we had seen therapists at school and community mental health.
 We had seen psychologists and social workers and speech professionals.
 I was desperate and afraid I wasn’t doing enough, giving enough.
 I spent some days huddled up in the corner of the kitchen, so paralyzed by the daunting task of “fixing” Dominic’s behaviors that I, too, was flapping and jumping and rocking.
-Other days I was developing complicated systems of therapy, aimed at resolving the finger waving, the moaning, the rituals that slowed him down and kept him from my vision of “living”.
+Other days I was developing complicated systems of therapy, aimed at resolving the finger waving, the moaning, the rituals that slowed him down and kept him from my vision of “living.”
 But we had never seen a child psychiatrist and with the chances of another Gregory the Goat-like episode looming, I had so many questions.

 The doctor was brisk without being bristly, matter of fact in the most consolatory ways.
 He said lots of things that day that left Dominic’s father and I with a mixture of understanding and fear.
 It was the first time someone spoke harshly, honestly to us about our son’s condition, a condition that was just starting to infiltrate every corridor of the media and overwhelm our functioning.

-“Your son has classic autism. ” the Child Psychiatrist said.
+“Your son has classic autism.” the child psychiatrist said.
 “There’s no cure.
 Anyone who tells you they ‘cured’ their child of autism didn’t have a child with autism.
 It’s that plain.”

 And instead of sadness, I felt relief.